-The Year of Children’s Vision is an exciting, one-of-a-kind collaborative effort to support the vision health of children in Head Start and early childhood programs across the United States.
+The Year of Children’s Vision was a collaborative effort to support the vision health of children in Head Start and early childhood programs across the United States.

 Small Steps for Big Vision: An Eye Health Tool Kit for Parents and Caregivers